KdGaming0/SkyBlock-Enhancements/README.md

 | `/remindme snooze <id> <amount> <unit>` | Delay a reminder. |

 > Previously licensed under Polyform Shield, now MIT as of 08.04.2026

+> AI tools were extensively used during the development of this project.